 The extent of koala habitat within the Study Area, Development Corridor and Disturbance Footprint is provided in Table 1.14 below.
-Desktop records and modelled habitat for the species within the Study Area is shown on Figure 7.5.
+The field survey record, desktop records and modelled habitat for the species within the Study Area is shown on Figure 7.5.